 c.
 Transfer funds into the chosen trading pair account.
 Here we take ETH/USDT as an example, you can transfer ETH or USDT into the account.
 Tap "Transfer", choose a coin and enter the amount, then tap "Confirm".

 d.
 After you transfer the principal to the isolated margin account, now you can loan coins, tap the "Loan" button, enter the loan amount.

 Tips: Loan USDT and buy ETH if you do long; loan ETH and sell it for USDT if you do short.

 Notice: The interest rate may be adjusted, please always refer to the rate on the page.

-f.
-Upon completing a loan, you can check the detail of the loan in the "Loaning" section below.
+e.
+Upon completing a loan, you can check the detail of the loan in "Account-My Loan".

 Each coin has a minimum/maximum loan amount.
 When your principal is lower than the minimum loan amount, the available loan amount will show 0.
 Under this circumstance, please transfer enough principal into the margin account.

 Available Loan: Remaining amount that can borrowed from the platform